'Prince Andrew: The Musical' TV special casts Harry Enfield among others

 Titled ‘Prince Andrew: The Musical’, it will focus “on the key events, relationships and controversies of Andrew’s life, including a reimagining of the former-HRH’s bombshell interview with Emily Maitlis.”

-Prince Andrew to get a new satirical special featured on him.
-A musical TV special has been planned on the British royal with cast being announced including Britain's best-known impressionists, Harry Enfield.
+Prince Andrew is set to get a new satirical special featured on him.
+A musical TV special has been planned on the British royal with cast being announced including Britain's one of the best-known impressionists, Harry Enfield.

 Titled ‘Prince Andrew: The Musical’, it will focus “on the key events, relationships and controversies of Andrew’s life, including a reimagining of the former-HRH’s bombshell interview with Emily Maitlis.”